|A new interchange at Route 29 and Linton Hall Road|

 Project at a Glance

-Over the last few years, VDOT has made a series of major improvements in the Gainesville area:
+VDOT is continuing a series of major improvements that began several years ago in the Gainesville area:

 - The 1.3-mile, four-lane University Boulevard, connecting Route 29 and Wellington Road, opened in 2006 at a cost of $18 million.

 - Widening 3.3 miles of I-66 to eight lanes from Route 234 Business/Sudley Road to the Route 234 Bypass, completed in 2006 for $46 million.

 - Widening 2.5 miles of I-66 to eight lanes from the Route 234 Bypass to Route 29 in Gainesville at a cost of $103 million.

 - The new Route 29 and Linton Hall Road interchange, at a cost of about $216 million.